Ossification

 Bone is broken down by osteoclasts, and rebuilt by osteoblasts, both of which communicate through cytokine (TGF-β, IGF) signalling.

 Ossification (also called osteogenesis or bone mineralization) in bone remodeling is the process of laying down new bone material by cells named osteoblasts.
 It is synonymous with bone tissue formation.
-There are two processes resulting in the formation of normal, healthy bone tissue: Intramembranous ossification is the direct laying down of bone into the primitive connective tissue (mesenchyme), while endochondral ossification involves cartilage as a precursor.
+There are two processes resulting in the formation of normal, healthy bone tissue: Intramembranous ossification is the direct laying down of bone into the primitive connective tissue (mesenchyme), while endochondral ossification, also known as intracartilaginous ossification, involves cartilage as a precursor.

 In fracture healing, endochondral osteogenesis is the most commonly occurring process, for example in fractures of long bones treated by plaster of Paris, whereas fractures treated by open reduction and internal fixation with metal plates, screws, pins, rods and nails may heal by intramembranous osteogenesis.

 Heterotopic ossification is a process resulting in the formation of bone tissue that is often atypical, at an extraskeletal location.
 Calcification is often confused with ossification.
 Calcification is synonymous with the formation of calcium-based salts and crystals within cells and tissue.
 It is a process that occurs during ossification, but not necessarily vice versa.

 The exact mechanisms by which bone development is triggered remains unclear, but growth factors and cytokines appear to play a role.